Joanna, wife of Chuza: Joanna in the Gospels

 In Luke 24:10, Joanna is mentioned by name, along with Mary Magdalene and Mary of Clopas, as among the women who took spices to Jesus' tomb and found the stone rolled away and the tomb empty.
 The accounts in the other synoptic gospels do not mention Joanna as one of the group of women who observe Jesus' burial and testify to his Resurrection.

+In his book, Gospel Women (p.
+187), Richard Bauckham notes that in Luke 24, Joanna's name appears at the very center of a chiastic structure which is a literary device in an A-B-C-B-A pattern.
+The fact that Joanna's name appears at the center of a chiasm in this part of Luke's resurrection account indicates that for some reason, she was being presented as a centrally important character or witness.
+One possible explanation for this relates to the discovery of a first-century ossuary in Jerusalem belonging to a woman named "Joanna" who was the granddaughter of "Theophilus the high priest."
+If this is the same woman mentioned by Luke, her role as a key witness to the empty tomb could be explained by the fact that, Luke wrote to a "most excellent Theophilus" (Lk 1:3), and as his granddaughter, Joanna would have been someone he loved and trusted.

 Holy Myrrhbearer traditions

 In Orthodox tradition, she is honored as "Saint Joanna the Myrrhbearer" (Αγία Ιωάννα η Μυροφόρος) and is commemorated among the eight women who carried myrrh on the "Sunday of the Myrrhbearers", two Sundays after Pascha (Orthodox Easter).
 From this commemoration, in the revised Calendar of Saints of the Lutheran Church–Missouri Synod she is commemorated as one of the Holy Myrrhbearers on August 3, together with other women present at the tomb of Jesus in New Testament accounts.
 These include Mary of Clopas (also called Mary, the mother of James the Less and Joses) and Salome.
+Likewise, she is commemorated in The Episcopal Church on August 3, as listed in Lesser Feasts and Fasts 2022 as: "Joanna, Mary, and Salome, Myrrh-Bearing Women."

 Although not mentioned by name, Joanna is seen as one of the women who joined the disciples and Mary, mother of Jesus, in the upper room in prayer.
 She was believed to be among the group of 120 who chose Matthias the Apostle to fill the vacancy that was left by Judas, as well as being present on the Day of Pentecost.